Nblx-org/noblox-cli/architecture.md

 ## login
 Set your credentials
+These should be handled like git

 ## reject [ ident ]
 Reject an invite
+This is recorded somewhere

 ## request [ ident ]
 Request to be part of a team
 risk: there's spamming that needs to be prevented
+This is recorded somewhere

 ## members (should have an alias to request(s) and invite(s))
 Have a list of current members / invites